jcrozum/pystablemotifs/Manual.md

 Label the succesion diagram and (optionally) attractors of the input attractor repertoire according to the conventions of Zanudo and Albert (2015).
-Useful for plotting.
+If attractors are not included, this is the line graph of the succession diagram defined in Rozum et al. (2021).
+Does not support compression.

 ###### Parameters